sergio11/traffic_sentinel_architecture/README.md

 Remember to execute these tasks in the mentioned order to ensure proper deployment of each layer of the Traffic Sentinel platform.

+## ⚠️ Disclaimer
+**Traffic Sentinel is a practice project developed for learning purposes.** This project was created to explore and integrate **IoT-based traffic monitoring solutions** using technologies such as **Apache Flink, MQTT, Redis, and YOLO**.
+It is not intended for real-world deployment but serves as an educational exercise in **real-time data processing, fog computing, and intelligent traffic analysis**.

+While this project was inspired by research and existing implementations, all development was carried out independently as part of a learning experience.

 ## Acknowledgments

 I would like to express my gratitude to the *[IoT Traffic Surveillance System using Adaptive Video Encoding](https://github.com/guptavasu1213/IoT-Traffic-Surveillance-System)* project for serving as an inspiration in the development of *Traffic Sentinel*.
 While no code was directly used, the fog-node architecture and real-time data processing concepts helped shape the idea for this solution.